hfroot/zzz/README.md

    * Process sensor+user data: resampling, PCA and ICA algorithms to analyse frequency and produce weightings according to impact on sleep
    * Analyse network data: pull data from local databases, store some of it in cloud, produce statistics
    * Collect network analysis results: pull data from cloud if it can be used as a recommendation for the user

-=> do we store recommendations? if yes, how and where?

 **[ResearchKit](http://researchkit.org)**